ManonLef/To-Do-App/resources and notes/notes.md

 ### 20230327
 - I implemented a model module today for I think it's more convenient to keep storage and variables separated as much as possible.
 I also read up a bit on MVC and think this is the best approach.
 Most of the time so far actually went to organizing the code I believe.
 - I think the next step is considering if any of the helper functions are needed and also focus more on having the uuid's of both the project and task.
-Keep in minf I may want to have a tab showing all tasks in one view and similar for dates due.
+Keep in mind I may want to have a tab showing all tasks in one view and similar for dates due.

+## 20230328
+- I'm changing the form to not include project.
+The functions will assume current project.
+- [ ] add function / option to add a new project